 San Miguel’s iconic landmark, the Parroquia (officially the Parroquia de San Miguel Arcángel), is now world-famous.
 Look for its eclectic, neo-Gothic spires, crowning the city skyline, to locate the downtown area called the Centro.
-In 1880, self-taught mestizo architect and stone quarry master Don Zeferino Gutiérrez is said to have designed the church’s facade based on postcards of European cathedrals.
-He mapped out each day’s scope-of-work in the sand with a stick, since blueprints would have required reading and writing, two skills his craftsmen didn’t possess.
-You need not listen closely to hear La Luz, the largest of eight bells—she tolls the hours clearly!
+In 1880, self-taught mestizo architect and stone quarry master Zeferino Gutiérrez is said to have designed the church’s facade based on postcards of European cathedrals.
+He mapped out each day’s scope of work in the sand with a stick, since blueprints would have required reading and writing, two skills his craftsmen didn’t possess.
+You need not listen closely to hear La Luz, the largest of eight bells, tolling the hours clearly.